himewel/weather_gather/README.md

 ### Apache Superset

 To build the charts below, enter in the Apache Superset UI at http://localhost:8088, login into your google account and import the dashboard located into `./superset/dashboards`.
+To plot the map charts, you need to provide an API key from [Mapbox](https://mapbox.com/)

 ```shell
 # checkout to the superset directory